Download our in-depth report: The Ultimate Guide to IT Security Vendors

 DMARC is not a panacea for all that is wrong with modern email.
 It does, however, provide an authentication layer that could help to cut down on spam and fraudulent emails.
 Without DMARC policy, recipients have no easily assured way of knowing if a given email actually came from or was authorized by the domain it claims to come from.

 DMARC is an important component of modern IT security hygiene in 2018, and U.S. government adoption will likely help spur wider adoption by enterprises around the world as well.

 Interested in learning more?
-Coming soon on eSecurityPlanet: Learn how to implement DMARC for your own domain.
+Check out the second installment this series and learn how to implement DMARC Email security for your own domain.

-Sean Michael Kerner is a senior editor at eSecurityPlanet and InternetNews.com.
+Sean Michael Kerner is a senior editor at eSecurityPlanet.
 Follow him on Twitter @TechJournalist.